forrestdavis/GardenPath/README.md

 ### Quick Usage
-To run norming on stimuli:
+To recreate experimental results from the paper:

     python gp.py